 The Colorado Law Externship Program is offered year-round (Fall, Spring and Summer semesters).
 Students may extern at governmental and non-profit organizations and agencies.
 Students may work in all three branches of the government, including state and federal judicial chambers, executive agencies, and legislative offices.
 As per the Law School Rules, Colorado Law students may not extern at private, for-profit law firms or corporations.
 Students may not be paid for the hours where academic credit is sought.
-Students may not complete remote externships.
+Under normal circumstances, students may not complete remote externships.
+HOWEVER, due to the COVID-19 situation, students can now complete remote externships if their agencies will not allow them to work in the office, or if the student is not comfortable attending in person.
+Please speak to the Program Director if you have any questions.
 Externship sponsors are not limited to agencies and organizations that have sponsored externs in the past.
 Students must be supervised by a licensed attorney at their agency.

 Students may receive 2, 3 or 4 credits for an externship in a semester, unless special approval has been granted for a single semester 7-credit externship in Colorado or a single semester 10-credit externship at a national or international placement.
 50 hours of work time is required for each externship credit.
 Students interested in seeking special approval for a 7 or 10 credit externship should consult with the Director of Experiential Learning about additional program requirements.
 Students can only participate in ONE externship per semester (i.e., a student cannot complete a 2-credit externship at the Colorado Supreme Court and a 2-credit externship at the AG's Office in the same semester).